Minimum-Pairs Protocol: Methodology

 To estimate the smaller of the forward and reverse OWDs on the three network links between A, B, C and X, the minimum of each such pairs above is taken (i.e., the larger is discarded).
-Each of the three pairs then represents an approximate to the smaller OWD on each link, which generates a system of three equations in three unknowns.
+Each of the three pairs then represents an approximation to the smaller OWD on each link, which generates a system of three equations in three unknowns.
 Solving those simultaneously for a, b, and c (see figure) gives the delay estimate.

 Numerical example

 Assume the actual delays (e.g., in millisecond) to node X from nodes A, B and C and vice versa are as follows: